AdaiasMagdiel/simple-cache/README.md

 ### Methods

-#### `get(key: str, action: Callable[[], str]) -> CacheData`
+#### `get(key: str, action: Callable[[], str], expire_in: Optional[datetime.timedelta] = None) -> CacheData`

 Retrieve cached data associated with the specified key.
 If the key not exists or the cache is invalid or the cache have no value, execute the action function, store the value and return it.
+You can give a lifetime to the cache with the `expire_in` argument.

 -   `key`: The key corresponding to the cached data.
 -   `action`: The function to execute and generate content if the cache is invalid.
+-   `expire_in`: A lifetime to invalidate the cache.
 -   Returns a `CacheData` object containing the cached value and its validity status.

-#### `set(key: str, value: Any) -> CacheData`
+#### `set(key: str, value: Any, expire_in: Optional[datetime.timedelta] = None) -> CacheData`

 Store data in the cache under the given key.
+You can give a lifetime to the cache with the `expire_in` argument.

 -   `key`: The key to associate with the cached data.
 -   `value`: The data to be cached.
+-   `expire_in`: A lifetime to invalidate the cache.
 -   Returns a `CacheData` object representing the stored value and its validity status.

 #### `set_validate(key: str, valid: bool, silent: bool = True) -> None`

 Update the validity status of cached data.

 -   `key`: The key associated with the cached data.
 -   `valid`: A boolean value indicating whether the cached data is valid.
 -   `silent`: If True, suppress errors during the update process.
 -   Does not return any value.

 ## Documentation